 Make yourself aware of the numerous tourist scams to separate you from your money and be patient.

 Have fun.
-Thailand rocks! over 8 years ago
+Thailand rocks! almost 10 years ago

 If you are headed to Chiang Mai, visit the Night market, take a bicycle or walk around the city.